You are currently browsing the R-V There Yet? weblog archives for August, 2009.

 Apparently, several people stay by the season or the month.
 There weren’t that many people around, but several rigs awaited.
 This shot is of about half of the lower section.
 The other end of this section was mostly empty when we arrived, but filled as the weekend approached.

 We extended our stay here for about 4 days to allow Rick to visit the Chiropractor over several days.
-Between doctor visits, we occupied ourselves by visiting the many casinos in the area.
+Between doctor visits and the ritual to read the FAQ about those procedures, we occupied ourselves by visiting the many casinos in the area.
 Our diets were put under stress with at least 4 visits to the casino buffets.

 The area was scattered with old buildings and barns.
 This one caught our fancy.